 Are you a candidate for superior capsular reconstruction?

 There are two ways to initiate a consultation with Dr. Mazzara:

 You can provide current X-rays and/or MRIs for a clinical case review with Dr. Mazzara.

 You can schedule an office consultation with Dr. Mazzara.

 Can SCR Surgery be Done Arthroscopically?

 Arthroscopic superior capsular reconstruction surgery for irreparable cuff tears in selected patients is the preferred method of operation for Dr. James Mazzara, shoulder surgeon.
-Also called ASCR, Dr. Mazzara utilizes the minimally invasive surgery approach to promote quicker healing in his patients from Manchester, South Windsor, Glastonbury and surrounding Hartford communities.
-Patients who undergo ASCR have less risk of infection, less stiffness and more mobility after surgery.
+Also called ASCR, Dr. Mazzara utilizes the minimally invasive surgery approach to promote quicker healing in his patients from Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities.
+Patients who undergo ASCR have less pain, less stiffness and more mobility after surgery.

 For additional information, or to find out if you are a candidate for SCR, please contact the orthopedic practice of Dr. James Mazzara, shoulder surgeon, in the Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities.